MR-DIPTO-404/BYPASS-STORE/README.md

 * HAMZA
 * Enjoy Take Love 🔥

-* If you want to use Spy Bypass, run it first. 🌺
+* If you want to use zea Bypass, run it first. 🌺
 ```
 cd $HOME
 rm -rf BYPASS